technowledgy/pgrst_dev/README.md

 Currently, the following helper script is added on top of `pg_dev`:

 - `with_pgrst`: Wrapper around command with makes PostgREST available at `localhost:3000`.
+Defaults to PGUSER for the authenticator role, but can be overriden with PGRST_DEV_AUTHENTICATOR.
+Other connection parameters are extracted from libpq-style `PG*` environment variables.

 ## How to use